rossprogram/rossprogram.github.io/counselors/index.md

 ---
 ## Working as a Ross Counselor

-The Ross Program will hire several counselors to work from mid June to late July.
-For those six weeks, counselors live in a campus dormitory and supervise/assist the first-year students.
+The Ross Program will hire several counselors to work at Ross/USA from mid June to early August.
+The Program will also hire several counselor to work at Ross/Aisa from early July to early August.
+For those weeks, all Ross participants live in a campus dormitory.
+Counselors oversee dormitory life, and supervise and advise the first-year students and junior counselors.

 ## Application Requirements